donkuri/learn-mathematics/index.md

 ### Symplectic Topology

-This section describes a relatively recent development in topology, namely symplectic topology.
+This section describes a relatively recent development, symplectic topology.
 The fundamental result is the non-squeezing theorem.
 Some people might argue this is a part of symplectic geometry, I disagree.
 If you want to argue, argue with Dusa McDuff, one of the greatest mathematician I know.
 By the way, she wrote this absolute gem:

 **[Introduction to Symplectic Topology](https://www.amazon.com/Introduction-Symplectic-Topology-Graduate-Mathematics/dp/0198794908/)**, *Dusa McDuff*